Mohamed-Mostafa28/Forest-Flame-Predictor/README.md

 # 🌲🔥 Forest Flame Predictor 🔥🌲

-Forest Flame Predictor is a machine learning project designed to predict forest fires in Algeria using the Algerian Forest Fire dataset.
+Forest Flame Predictor is a machine learning project designed to predict forest fires in Algeria using the Algerian Forest Fire dataset.<br>
 This project leverages DVC for data version control and GitHub Actions for continuous integration and deployment.

 ## 📜 Project Description